OlyaKorolko/WhatKindOfDeveloperAreYou.github.io/_posts/2022-06-18-EmergenceWhat&Why.md

 ### Motivation

-I've discovered data-driven programming when I joined [BattlePrime](https://www.battleprime.com/).
+I've discovered data-driven programming when I joined [BattlePrime](https://www.battleprime.com/) team.
 These guys were really cool professionals and I'm glad that I was working with them.
 After years of object oriented development I was really excited to try something new and quickly became true ECS zealot.
 But there were a lot of flaws in our ECS design too, not because people were unprofessional, but because designing